Skip to main content

 Contact Variables

-Personalize with customer information:
+Personalize fixed greetings with customer information:

 Conditional Greetings